santhoshtr/website/content/page/about.md

 Currently I am working as Principal Software Engineer at Language Engineering team of Wikimedia Foundation.
 I work on MediaWiki language support, internationalization, localization, input methods for large number of languages in which Wikipedia exist, fonts, translation tools etc. I live at Palakkad, Kerala, India.
 I work remotely.

+[docs.thottingal.in][10] is my personal knowledge space I try to document and share everything I know about this world in form of an [Digital gardens][11] or [Zettelkasten][12].

-* Contact:&nbsp;santhosh dot thottingal&nbsp;at gmail dot com
+* Contact: santhosh dot thottingal at gmail dot com
 * [Resume][3]
 * In social media: [Twitter][4], [Facebook][5]
 * My code: [github.com/santhoshtr][6]